JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 Walked past him, straight into the writer’s office, popped the floppy into disk into the Todd’s computer, copied the file to his desktop, opened it up in Word and called him over.

-He sat down and I headed out into the hallway.
+He sat down and I headed out into the hallway to talk to others.

 ***